A Short article to learn how to enter a single-user mode in SUSE 12 Linux server.

 3. Boot kernel with edited entry

 F10 to boot this edited kernel.
-Kernel will be booted in single user mode and you will be presented with hash prompt i.e. root access to server.
-At this point of time, your root file system is mounted in read only mode.
-So any changes you are doing to system wont be saved.
+The kernel will be booted in single-user mode and you will be presented with hash prompt i.e. root access to the server.
+At this point in time, your root file system is mounted in read-only mode.
+So any changes you are doing to the system won’t be saved.